 - C.I.
-Lewis defined ' $\alpha \Rightarrow \beta$ ' as ' $\square(\alpha \supset \beta)$ '. - The '□' is a modal operator. - Modal operators can be used to construct formal theories of knowledge, moral properties, tenses, or knowledge. - For Lewis's suggestion, strict implication, we use an alethic interpretation of the modal operator. - '□' means 'necessarily'. - On the modal interpretation ' $\alpha \Rightarrow \beta$ ' will be true if it is necessarily the case that the consequent is true whenever the antecedent is. - Modal logics, while currently popular, are controversial. - Necessity and contingency may not be properly logical topics. - Our ability to know which events or properties are necessary and which are contingent is severely limited.
+Lewis defined ' $\alpha \rightarrow \beta$ ' as ' $\square(\alpha \supset \beta)$ '. - The '□' is a modal operator.
+Used for formal theories of knowledge, moral properties, tenses, or knowledge. - For Lewis's suggestion, strict implication, we use an alethic interpretation. '□' means 'necessarily'. - For strict implication, ' $\alpha \rightarrow \beta$ ' is true iff it is necessarily the case that the consequent is true whenever the antecedent is.

-Modal Operators and Laws
+Modals and Scientific Laws

-- One advantage of introducing a modal operator to express implication is that it connects conditional statements and scientific laws. - A scientific law is naturally taken as describing a necessary, causal relation. - When we say that event A causes event B, we imply that A necessitates B, that B could not fail to occur, given A. - To say that lighting the stove causes the water to boil is to say that, given the stability of background conditions, the water has no choice but to boil. - Thus, we might distinguish the two senses of the conditional by saying that material implication represents logical connections, where strict implication attempts to regiment causal connections.
+- A scientific law is naturally taken as describing a necessary, causal relation. - When we say that event A causes event B, we imply that A necessitates B, that B could not fail to occur, given A. - To say that lighting the stove causes the water to boil is to say that, given the stability of background conditions, the water has no choice but to boil. - S: If I were to jump out of the window right now, I would fall to the ground.
+True, since it's a law of physics - S': If I were to jump out of the window right now, I would flutter to the moon.
+False, since it's contrary to the laws of physics. - Thus, we might distinguish the two senses of the conditional by saying that material implication represents logical connections and strict implication attempts to regiment causal connections.